- Search The Registry

 - My Account

-*Debi Thomas was born on this date in1967.
-She was an African American figure skater, and is a surgeon and community activist.
+*Debi Thomas was born on this date in 1967.
+She was a Black figure skater, and is a surgeon and community activist.

 Thomas was born in Poughkeepsie, New York.
 As a young girl she always wanted to be a doctor.
 Thomas picked up a world figure skating championship and two national championships during her freshman year at Stanford.
 She then postponed school for a year to train for the 1988 Winter Olympics.
 During this time the engineering major was working toward what she says has been her goal all along: to become an orthopedic surgeon.
 “My medical interest has always been strictly in orthopedics,” Thomas said “I guess that’s because I have a kind of mechanical mind and I also like interacting with people.
 Orthopedics is a good mix of the two.”